 This may be the biggest no-no related to filing a home insurance claim.
-That’s because you’re filing a claim you (should) know the insurer isn’t going to pay.

-Take the following example, from Addison Gardner, an Edmond, Oklahoma-based insurance agent and broker.
+Consider the following example from Addison Gardner, an Edmond, Oklahoma-based insurance agent and broker.
 Say you have a $1,000 deductible.
 Someone breaks into your house and takes your iPad and your wallet.
 Since it would cost you less than $1,000 to replace those items, you shouldn’t file a claim.
 That's because it would pay out nothing in the end.
 Plus, it would add a "theft" claim to your claims report.

 “You’re better off just taking the loss and replacing it on your own,” Gardner advises.

 Cabral makes a similar recommendation if you're sure repair costs are lower than your deductible. “you won't recover a dime from your insurance company.
 But the claim will still go on your record and may put you in a higher risk category,” she explains.
 As a result, “you’ll have to pay more for insurance, even if you didn't collect any benefits.”

 That these kinds of claims waste your home insurance company’s time isn’t the only reason to avoid filing them.
 Another is that when you file a claim it’s noted in the Comprehensive Loss Underwriting Exchange, or CLUE.
 This happens even if the claim is denied or pays out nothing.